 jamie.lentin.co.uk

-IBM Thinkpad G40 and Debian (sid)
+IBM Thinkpad G40 & Debian Linux

 The 'G' range is a strange annex of the thinkpad line, and doesn't have most of the normal features (e.g. Ultrabays, Thinklights), nor does it use the standard thinkpad power supply.
 It is also huge since it has a desktop P4 and a lot of copper.
 Despite this it's a reasonably quiet laptop which can last a few hours away from power.